sunspla-sh/sunspla-sh/README.md

  ![A List of Technologies](tech-ts-borderless.png "Wow that's a lot of logos...")

- - 🧮 Here's my top language statistics (from public GitHub repositories only) ...
+ - 🧮 My top language statistics (from public GitHub repositories only) are ...

  ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sunspla-sh)